mejdi14/Android-AGSL-Shader-Playground/README.md

 - ✅ Tap-reactive ripple effects with configurable properties
 - ✅ Continuous wave animations with customizable parameters
-- ✅ Content reveal transitions with ripple masking
+- ✅ Content reveal transitions with ripple effect
 - ✅ Fully compatible with any Jetpack Compose UI element
 - ✅ Easy to integrate with minimal code required
-- ✅ Highly customizable shader parameters

 ## ⚙️ Requirements